keboola/connection-docs/storage/tables/data-types/index.md

   - There is no need for casting when using [Read-only IM](/storage/backends/byodb/#read-only-access-to-project-storage)
 - **Cons**
   - Datatypes in typed tables are given and there is no way how it can be altered (neither UI nor API)
-  - Load to such tables is more sensitive, because provided data have to fit to defined types.